eneliviu/drf-backend-api/README.md

 [*Back to top*](#)

 ## Acknowledgements
-* [`BugBytes` Youtube channel](https://www.youtube.com/watch?v=qzrE7cfc_3Q) for using Django Graphs and great short examples of using extensions
+* [`BugBytes` Youtube channel](https://www.youtube.com/watch?v=qzrE7cfc_3Q) for using Django Graphs and practical examples of using django extensions
-* `ChatGPT` was utilized to generate sensible input for text content, assist in crafting the README file, and perform language proof-checking.

 ### Use of GenAI
-Generative AI tools, such as ChatGPT, were leveraged in various aspects of this project.
+Generative AI tools, including the OpenAI GPT-4o model, were utilized to support various tasks such as:
-They were utilized to assist in:
+* Debugging and upgrading deprecated libraries in the walkthrough CodeInstitute projects.
-* Generating initial drafts of documentation and code comments.
+* Creating initial drafts for documentation and writing code comments.
 * Ensuring the accuracy and clarity of technical descriptions.
-* Identifying and upgrading deprecated libraries within the walkthrough CodeInstitute projects.

 [*Back to top*](#)

 ## Documentation version

-Last updated: Feb 3, 2025
+Last updated: Feb 4, 2025

 [*Back to top*](#)